-Update letters - beginning with new associates and Doctor's leave of absence,
+Update letters - new associates and Doctor's return from leave of absence,

 followed by a letter to patients regarding covid.

 Please review the covid questionnaire questions (below) before visiting us. :)

 Dear patients of Little House Dentistry,

 Thank you for allowing me the opportunity to take a temporary departure from our practice in order to be fully attentive to my dog Amos during the end of his life.
 I know many of you had to trust me in a new way, by trusting the doctors that I had in my place.
 I have now returned from my absence, and it has been a warm and welcoming experience so far.
 Amos was such a special being, and I am learning a lot through this loss, thanks for your gentleness and understanding.

 Many of you met either Dr. Catherine Tien or Dr. Randi Polster.
 These women are not only quality dentists but lovely people.
 I hope your visits were happy and as restorative as a dental visit should be.
 I know they cared a great deal about making the right decisions and providing you with excellent care.

 We have mostly worked out our new path forward at Little House Dentistry.